breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 **What happens when Bash opens?**

-The way Bash appears and its functionality depend on certain *[environmental variables](https://linuxhint.com/bash-environment-variables/)* being set as it opens.
-I think the simple way to think about the environmental variables is that they are settings that can affect Bash, and perhaps applications you open and use through Bash.
+The way Bash appears and its functionality depend on certain *[environment variables](https://linuxhint.com/bash-environment-variables/)* being set as it opens.
+I think the simple way to think about the environment variables is that they are settings that can affect Bash, and perhaps applications you open and use through Bash.

-There are environmental variables for many differing things, including the prompt you see next to your cursor at the terminal.
-On a Mac, every time a new Terminal window is opened with Bash, many of these environmental variables are set by default.
+There are environment variables for many differing things, including the prompt you see next to your cursor at the terminal.
+On a Mac, every time a new Terminal window is opened with Bash, many of these environment variables are set by default.
 You can see a list of these variables and their default if you type `man bash` (for Bash Manual) at the Bash prompt.

 **What does this have to do with `PATH`?**